robertbraeutigam/scan/README.md

 #### DATA (02)

-Send data as a response to a specific request.
-That request identified the Data Packet these values are for.
+Send data values.

 Response content:
+* Data Packet Id (variable length number)
 * Data Time (timestamp)
 * Tag Values (Value structures for the defined Tags)
 * Data Element Values (Value structures for the defined Data Elements)

+The Data Packet Id identifies the Data Definition that describes the meaning of the values submitted here.

 The Timestamp, if it is relative, is given from the last data message for this data packet.